 Fen Drayton Nature Reserve

-Originally a flooded sand and gravel quarry next to riverside meadows and now a variety of RSPB managed wetlands, grasslands and woodland.
-If is host to a huge variety of wildlife including otters, dragonflies, ducks, swans and geese.
-Without doubt, you and your dogs will love it.
+Originally a flooded sand and gravel quarry next to riverside meadows and now a variety of RSPB managed wetlands, grasslands, and woodland.
+It is host to a huge variety of wildlife including otters, dragonflies, ducks, swans, and geese.
+Without a doubt, you and your dogs will love it.
 How to get there